aprotyas/trac_ik/README.md

 UR5 | 6 | **16.52%** | 4.21ms | **88.58%** | 0.74ms | **99.17%** | 0.37ms
 UR10 | 6 | **14.90%** | 4.29ms | **88.63%** | 0.74ms | **99.33%** | 0.36ms

-Feel free to [email TRACLabs Robotics](mailto:robotics@traclabs.com) if there is a robot chain that you would like to see added above.
+Feel free to [email TRACLabs Robotics](mailto:robotics@traclabs.com) if you have any issues.